California Pharmacist License Defense Lawyer

 When a case is settled via a Stipulated Settlement, the licensee typically admits to some wrongdoing and agrees to accept an administrative sanction.
 Much of the language in a Stipulated Settlement comes from the Board of Pharmacy Disciplinary Guidelines.

-If you have received an Accusation, contact us as soon as possible to review your case and the steps you should take.
+If you have received an Accusation, contact us as soon as possible to review your case and preserve your rights to defend yourself.

 4. Administrative Hearing at OAH